 Is the PMO old news?

-If you try your fingers and Google, you'll quickly find what you're looking for: Countless results on PMO.
+Not really.
 Google Trends shows us that the topic is of constant interest:

 - Can make projects more efficient and thus save money and time